carpentries-incubator/jekyll-pages-novice/_episodes/github-pages.md

 You may have noticed that when we created our repository in previous episode, by default GitHub created a branch called `main` and stored our files there.
 We now need to tell GitHub Pages that this branch contains our website files.

 > ## What is a Branch?
 > You may have never heard about Git branches and wonder what they mean.
 A branch is one version of your project (the files in your repository) that can contain its own set of commits - you can have many branches (versions) of your repository.
-The default branch automatically created with a new github repository is called `main`.
+The default branch automatically created with a new GitHub repository is called `main`.
 >
 {: .callout}
-1. Click on the repository's _Settings_ tab (the one with the little cog) as shown on the figure below:
+1. Click on the repository's _Settings_ tab (the one with the little cog/gear) as shown on the figure below:
+1. Click on the repository's `Settings` tab (the one with the little cog/gear icon) as shown on the figure below:

     <img src="../fig/repo_settings.png" alt="Repository settings" width="width=800">